Let’s start with a confession:

 Autonomy can come from:

-A well‑negotiated role with remote flexibility and equity.
+• a well‑negotiated role with remote flexibility,

-A research grant that funds your dream project.
+• a research grant that funds your dream project,

-A policy fellowship shaping national AI standards.
+• a policy fellowship shaping national AI standards,

-- Financial freedom.
+Financial freedom.

-- Creative freedom.
+Creative freedom.

-- Intellectual freedom.
+Intellectual freedom.

-- Emotional freedom.
+Emotional freedom.

 They all exist beyond the startup stage.

 The obsession with “every woman should build a business” is starting to feel like a new kind of pressure wrapped in empowerment language.
-It’s the same hustle culture — just wearing pink.

 Let’s stop that.